4 Phases of Risk & Reward for Emerging Tech

 • Risk is significant, and its implications (what could go wrong, how bad it would be) are still not fully understood.

-• Rewards are becoming clearer, and are significantly better than what is available in the status quo.
+• Rewards are becoming clearer, and may be significantly better than what is available in the status quo.

 Players with the ability to accept higher risk have a reasonable chance at gaining significant rewards.
-This is the domain of the risk seeking investor.
-This Phase may have been 2017-to present, and yes, maybe phases overlap.
+This is the domain of the risk seeking investor and early adopters.
+For cryptocurrency this Phase may have been 2017-2023, and yes, maybe phases overlap.

 Phase 3: Adoption